 If you choose to bring your spouse/partner to Denmark, it is important that he or she settles well.
 Experience shows that the spouse/partner feels more settled in Denmark, if your spouse/partner has a job, is undergoing an education or carrying out volunteer work.
 These things can give your spouse/partner a sense of belonging to Denmark, as well as help them build his/her own local social networks.

 Workindenmark offers a wide range of resources that help your spouse/partner find a job in Denmark.
 By using these resources, your spouse/partner can improve his/her job opportunities in Denmark.

-The section “Find a job” of workindenmark.dk has a large amount of useful information for your job search in Denmark including how to write a CV and application that grabs Danish employers’ attention.
+The section “Find a job” of workindenmark.dk has a large amount of useful information on job search in Denmark including how to write a CV and application that grabs Danish employers’ attention.

 Visit the section “Find a job”

-Workindenmark has produced short tutorial videos that guide you through the job search processes non-Danish jobseekers often find difficult or unfamiliar.
-The videos are on:
+- five short tutorial videos that guide you through the job search processes non-Danish jobseekers often find difficult or unfamiliar.

-Workingdenmark’s 4-page pamphlet gives you useful information and resources for job search in Denmark.
+- the pamphlet “Tips for your job search” that gives you useful information and resources for job search in Denmark.
 The publication has two different editions, one for jobseekers in general and one edited specially for students.

 Volunteer work for your spouse/partner